localstack/localstack-extensions/aws-replicator/README.md

-AWS Replicator Extension (experimental)
+AWS Cloud Proxy Extension (experimental)
 ========================================
 [![Install LocalStack Extension](https://localstack.cloud/gh/extension-badge.svg)](https://app.localstack.cloud/extensions/remote?url=git+https://github.com/localstack/localstack-extensions/#egg=localstack-extension-aws-replicator&subdirectory=aws-replicator)

-A LocalStack extension to replicate AWS resources into your local machine.
+A LocalStack extension to proxy and integrate AWS resources into your local machine.
+This enables one flavor of "hybrid" or "remocal" setups where you can easily bridge the gap between LocalStack (local resources) and remote AWS (resources in the real cloud).

-⚠️ Please note that this extension is experimental and currently under active development.
+⚠️ Please note that this extension is experimental and still under active development.

+⚠️ Note: Given that the scope of this extension has recently changed (see [below](#resource-replicator-cli-deprecated)), it may get renamed from `aws-replicator` to `cloud-proxy` in an upcoming release.

 ## Prerequisites